 I guided Bill’s first cast that aroused no interest in the rainbow whatsoever.
 Bill waited on my next instructions with his line streaming out behind him.

 Then I saw it – a thundering great brown, one of the biggest I have ever seen.
 It just drifted out from under the grass at the base of the bank below me and very slowly slid across the mud bank.
-Slid it did, the water was so shallow about six or seven centimetres of its back was out of the water.
+Slid it did, the water was so shallow about 3 or 4 centimetres of its back was out of the water.
 I yelled at Bill to stay still, an order Bill did not need as he could see the back of the fish as it slid across the mud.

 The brown brute slid across the mud until it was almost directly above Bill, and then it started to drift backwards toward him.
 Bill stood, unmoving.
 The fish continued to drift back until it stopped – right under his rod tip.